rk85097/AeroScope/README.md

 To enable maps:

-1. Create a Geoapify account.
-2. Create an API key.
+1. Create a Geoapify account using free plan and create an API key.
 3. Open the AeroScope control panel.
 4. Go to **Preferences** / **Map** and paste the key into **Geoapify API Key**.

-Geoapify has a free plan that is enough for light personal use at the time of writing.
-Check the current limits and terms here:

 [Geoapify pricing](https://www.geoapify.com/pricing/)

-Do not publish your personal API key in screenshots, issues, logs, or firmware releases.

-When maps are enabled, keep the required Geoapify/OpenStreetMap attribution visible in your documentation or project notes and follow the Geoapify plan terms for your usage.

 ## Use